alflennik/shadowbind/readme.md

 - Unopinionated about build tools: package your project with Webpack, Rollup, Parcel or any bundler, or don’t - if you want you can import all your components through script tags and skip the build step altogether.
 - Just like React, you declare the way you want your data to be displayed, and the framework does the work of automatically keeping that data in sync.
 - Integrates elegantly with Redux or any central datastore library for cleanly managing incredibly complex state.
-- Produces components that interoperate with any other framework, like React, Angular, Vue, Ember, Aurelia... or whatever you might want to use.
+- Produces components that interoperate with any other framework, like React, Angular, Vue, Polymer, Ember, Aurelia... or whatever you might want to use.
 But powerful enough that you don’t need any other framework.
 - Simple HTML-based templates.
 No JSX, just JS, HTML and CSS.
 - As a web component, gains access to awesome features like scoped CSS, templates, strict encapsulation with shadow DOM and slots for sharing HTML with outside components.
 - Only 18KB (6KB gzipped!) with no dependencies.